iaean/cdod/doc/SNMP.md

 NetScreen
 ---------

-The info is in nsrpVsdMemberTable.
+The info is in `nsrpVsdMemberTable`.
 ```
  nsrpVsdMemberUnitId.0 = INTEGER: 7455360
  nsrpVsdMemberUnitId.1 = INTEGER: 7426176